 Concentrating sustainable development efforts in cities is not only a practical imperative, it is also a strategic choice.
 Urban areas occupy a tiny proportion of the global land mass but have a disproportionate impact on development that can be leveraged for large gains in the fight against poverty, inequality and climate change.
-As clearly recognized in the report of the High-Level Panel of Eminent Persons for the Post-2015 Development Agenda6, "cities are where the battle for sustainable development will be won or lost."
+As clearly recognized in the report of the High-Level Panel of

+Eminent Persons for the Post-2015 development will be won or lost."
+Development Agenda 6 , "cities are where t the battle for sustainable